Dustify/SdrSharpPocsagPlugin/readme.md

 Provided the plugin has been loaded successfully, there should be an option to display it in the main menu.

+NFM with 12kHz bandwidth seems to work reliably, input is taken directly from the demodulator so audio filtering / mute shouldn't affect decoding.

 ![Plugin directory](https://i.imgur.com/9eGnJ9k.png)